 The following description of the people who lived in the area around St Stephen’s Church is derived from the census returns from 1851 to 1911.
 Watling Street is not mentioned.
 People who lived in that area were just living in “St Stephen’s”.
 Some of the dwellings have names.
 We know that there were two other dwellings next to the vicarage – two cottages and St Stephens House plus cottages opposite the church, but it is not clear from the early censuses which side of the road is being referred to.
 The dwellings opposite the church are medieval.

 In 1851 the vicar of St Stephen’s church was the 31 year old Rev Cunningham Boothby.
 He lived in the Vicarage with his wife, family and household.
 The only other residents were John Godman, aged 22 a land and timber surveyor and Henry Cox a farmer.

 The vicar in 1861 was Rev Marcus Southwell aged 56.
 His wife was Cecilia also 56 and they had three housemaids and a cook.
 Present at the time of the census were their daughter Cecilia Dinsdale aged 34 with her five children, a nurse, a needlewoman and a servant.

 In Stable Cottage which is next to the church lived Frederick Pratt aged 42 a coachman with his wife Emma aged 38 and family.
 They also had a seven year old schoolchild boarding with them.
-Then there are another five dwellings which are likely to be the line of terraced houses opposite the church.
+Then there are another five dwellings: three terraced houses opposite the church and two adjacent to the vicarage.
 These were occupied by:

 • William Harvey aged 50 a fund holder and bank proprietor with wife Harriet aged 45, daughter and domestic servant;